abraunegg/onedrive/docs/usage.md

 To make these changes permanent on your system, refer to your OS reference documentation.

-## Using the OneDrive Client for Linux to syncronise your data
+## Using the OneDrive Client for Linux to synchronise your data

 ### Increasing application logging level
 When running a sync (`--sync`) or using monitor mode (`--monitor`), it may be desirable to see additional information regarding the progress and operation of the client.
 For example, for a `--sync` command, this would be: